dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

   Blog: {Id: -1}
 ```

-After calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>, these temporary values have been replaced by real values generated by the database:
+After calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*>, these temporary values have been replaced by real values generated by the database:

 ```output
 Blog {Id: 1} Unchanged